martinstofko219/catbox/README.md

-# catbox
+# CatBox

-A new Flutter project.
+A simple cat adoption app built using Flutter as part of an online Flutter course.

 ## Getting Started